Deathcrusher/Unity-MCP_2/README.md

 The system is extensible: you can define custom `tool`s directly in your Unity project codebase, exposing new capabilities to the AI or automation clients.
 This makes Unity-MCP a flexible foundation for building advanced workflows, rapid prototyping, or integrating AI-driven features into your development process.

+This repository is a continuation of the original project and includes additional improvements maintained by **Deathcrusher**.

 ## AI Tools

 <table>